kumpan/unikorn/content/web/2020-06-24-migrations.md

   buttonlink: /contact/
 latest_posts_text: Migrations
 posts_category: Web Magic
 SEOform:
-  form_title: Kontakt
+  form_title: If you need a Unikorn hand, let us know!
-  form_text: Ge mig din e-postadress så skickar jag teknisk SEO-checklista
+  form_text: Your email on which we will get back to you as soon as possible!
-  form_button: Skicka
+  form_button: Send
 ---
 ## Let us take care of moving your website